finbourne/configuration-sdk-csharp-preview/sdk/docs/ConfigurationSetsApi.md

             try
             {
-                // [EXPERIMENTAL] GetSystemConfigurationSets: Get the specified system configuration sets, including all their associated metadata.
+                // [EARLY ACCESS] GetSystemConfigurationSets: Get the specified system configuration sets, including all their associated metadata.
 By default secrets will not be revealed  All users have access to this endpoint
                 ResourceListOfConfigurationSet result = apiInstance.GetSystemConfigurationSets(code, reveal);
                 Debug.WriteLine(result);
             }